 Study 1 - Jan 2015

 We compared the performance of Empatica E3 EDA sensor with respect to the Thought Technology EDA sensor SA9309M, acquired with a Procomp Infinity unit.

-In this study we acquired 10 subject that were recorded for 3 to 5 minutes while watching an exciting video.
+In this study, we acquired 10 subjects that were recorded for 3 to 5 minutes while watching an exciting video.
 EDA data from the E3 was highly correlated to data from the Thought Tech system in 9 out of ten sessions (0.96).
 Including all ten sessions both systems performed similarly:

 |Number of peak events||r=0.95||p<0.0001|

 |Phasic-band power (0.05-1 Hz)||r=1.0||P<1E-10|